Rastercar/decoder/readme.md

 | TRACER_URL              | jaeger endpoint to send traces to                                            | http://localhost:14268/api/traces |
 | TRACER_SERVICE_NAME     | name of the service to jaeger                                                | tracker_reciever                  |

+## Rabbitmq

+Tracker events are published to a single topic exchange with the following pattern <protocol_slug>.<event_type>.<device_imei>. eg: h02.location.imei.
+With this topic exchange your services can listen to events only they care about, examples:

+- all event types of the h02 protocol `h02.*.*`
+- location events regardless of the protocol and imei`*.location.*`
+- events of a specific tracker, by its imei `*.*.8603412412412`

 ## Supported protocols / messages

 - h02